Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Your or your child's doctor may ask to see you regularly while taking the medication.
 You might also be referred for blood tests or other tests to ensure that the medication isn't affecting your overall health.
 Discuss these and any other ways of monitoring your health while you're on medication.

 Do not take ADHD medication in lower or higher doses than what has been prescribed to you by your doctor.
-Never stop taking your medication without your doctor’s agreement, as it may be risky or harmful.
+It is not advised to stop or adjust your medication without first discussing with your doctor, as it may be risky or harmful.

-Considering a complete treatment plan for ADHD diagnosis
+Considering a complete treatment plan for the ADHD diagnosis

 ADHD medication may be only part of the treatment plan.
 Talking to your doctor about medication can be a step, but you can also ask how it fits into the overall treatment plan.
 Some people with ADHD also experience other conditions, such as learning disabilities or mood disorders like anxiety or depression.
 You or your child may benefit from a comprehensive treatment plan that addresses co-occurring disorders as well.
 If your child is being treated, there may be designated assistance for them at school.